A Kindred Spirit: Impact on Hong Kong culture

 The show's impact on Hong Kong culture is immense, although its influence is fading away as new series are being aired.
 Everyone can remember the approximate arc of the story and most can sing the theme song.

 The impact of the show on its cast is enormous, some actors have suffered a form of "curse" from the series, being that they can never break out of their mold that were set during this series.
 A good example is the actor, Timothy Cheng, who played Ji Ho in the series.
 His performance on the series was so convincing and memorable that it has prevented him from playing heroes or protagonists since his run on the show ended (though he did play some protagonist roles recently).

 Kindred Spirit is shown in Hong Kong on TVB's Grand Theatre Channel, which belongs to TVB's new pay television services.
-The show aired in Canada via Fairchild TV.
+The show continuously airs in Canada on the TVB affiliated channel, Fairchild TV.

 The show was previously on rerun on Thursday, 13 September 2007 from Monday to Friday at 2:15pm on TVB Jade in Hong Kong.
 It currently airing from Monday to Friday at 10:00am on TVB Jade.